Urban Food Futures: ICTs and Opportunities

 The MIT Press

 Foth, M., Forlano, L., Satchell, C., & Gibbs, M. (Eds.)
-(2011).
+(2012, in press).
 From Social Butterfly to Engaged Citizen: Urban Informatics, Social Media, Ubiquitous Computing, and Mobile Technology to Support Citizen Engagement.
 Cambridge, MA: MIT Press.

 About the Editors